cotiga/laravel8-bs5/README.md

 ## Laravel 8 with Bootstrap 5 and Auth (laravel-ui)

-* Pre-configured with languages packages
+Pre-configured with *Laravel-Lang* languages package

 __French imported and set__